ubiquity/pay.ubq.fi/README.md

 - The test suite may show error toasts due to MetaMask spoofing.
 - Ensure `.env` is correctly configured and wallet provider network is correct if `Allowance` or `Balance` is `0.00`.
 - Always start the Anvil instance before using `yarn start` as permit generation requires an on-chain call to `token.decimals()`.

+### Troubleshooting virtual cards

+Virtual cards are subject to regulations and are not available for all countries.
+Moreover, each virtual card is available for specific amounts.
+If you are unable to see an available virtual card it is either because of your location or the amount of your permit.

+If you are not getting an available card, you can perform a few extra steps to get a virtual card for testing purposes.
+You can set the permit amount `AMOUNT_IN_ETH` to be 50 WXDAI in the `.env` file and mock your location as United States.
+To set your location to United States, you can follow one of the steps given below:

+- Use a USA VPN
+- Set your timezone to `Eastern Time (ET) New York` and block the ajax request to `https://ipinfo.io/json` so that your timezone is used to detect your location.

+One of these steps should get you a virtual card to try both on Reloadly sandbox and production.
+Please note that if you are minting a virtual card with a mock location on Reloadly production, you will get a redeem code but you may not able to use the card due to restrictions on the card, and there is no refund or replacement.
+Use your real location if you want to use the virtual card.

+If you are using mainnet with your local environments, you may want to change the `giftCardTreasuryAddress` to a wallet that you own in the file `shared/constants.ts`.
+It is the wallet where payments for the virtual cards are sent.

 ## How to generate a permit2 URL using the script